 The main difference between renewable and non renewable resources is that:

-– Renewable resources can be replenished at a rate that is equal to or greater than the rate of consumption so that they can be used again
+– Renewable resources can be replenished at a rate that is equal to or greater than the rate of consumption, and this may make them more sustainable to use

 Examples Of Both Renewable & Non Renewable Resources

 Some examples of both renewable and non renewable resources might include: